Skip to main content

 Who Is a Candidate

-• Confirmed hemifacial spasm
+• Clear diagnosis of hemifacial spasm

-• Botox not working or not desired
+• Botox injections are not working well enough, are not tolerated, or are not wanted long-term

 The Procedure